Adobe-Consulting-Services/acs-aem-tools/_posts/2013-11-10-live-reload.md

 tags: new
 ---

 LiveReload is a browser plugin which automatically reloads browser windows when files change.
 It uses WebSockets to create a persistent connection to the server.
 When used with AEM 5.6 or AEM 5.6.1, this feature supports reloading pages when JSPs change.
-When used with AEM 6.0, it will also list for client library changes.
+When used with AEM 6.0, it will also listen for client library changes.

 For more information on LiveReload, visit [http://livereload.com/](http://livereload.com/)